sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 #### Token passing

 Token is a special frame, which circulates around the network.
-Onlt the token-holding station can transmit.
+Only the token-holding station can transmit.
 No collisions.
 No central controller is required.

 Token passing adds time overhead for transmission.
 Single point of failure (token).
 Requires token recovery mechanism.